vishwarajpawar/vishwarajpawar/README.md

 <h3> 💫 About Me:</h3>
 I'm a Full-stack developer with a passion for Site reliability engineering.
 It's all about learning new technologies and tackling engineering challenges.
 Eager to help Create optimized seamless scalable solutions.
-I also like music, Singing and Exploring new places.
+I also like music, Singing and Exploring new places.\
-\
-\
+-
+-
+-
 Technologies & Frameworks 💻🛠️:
 Languages: JavaScript, C#, Python, Java
 Web Technologies: JavaScript frameworks and libraries, Flask, Django, .NET Core framework and libraries.